MiglenaPavlova/TestCases/README.md

 # TestCases
-Export of the test cases and bugs form the first semester of te course.
+Export of the test cases from the first semester of the course.
+The export is from Zephyr Scale - Test Management for Jira.